djalbat/easy/README.md

 - `getSelectionStart`
 - `getSelectionEnd`

-Note that the behaviour of the `onChange` method is different from the jQuery method it abstract away froms.
+Note that the behaviour of the `onChange` method is different from the jQuery method it abstracts away from.

 The `TextArea` class has the following methods: